notaryproject/notation/specs/commandline/plugin.md

   list        List registered plugins

 Flags:
   -h, --help          help for plugin

+RUN 'notation plugin <command> --help' for more information on a command.
 ```

 ### notation plugin list